Sefton Metropolitan Borough Council (25 013 054)

 My assessment

 - Mr X informed the Council that the property in question has been split into separate units.
-Mr X asked the Council to apply small business relief rates to the council tax accounts for these units.
-The Council informed the VOA of this and relayed to Mr X that the VOA was responsible for updating its records to reflect the split property.
+Mr X asked the Council to apply small business rates relief to the accounts for these units.
+The Council informed the VOA of this and told Mr X that the VOA was responsible for updating its records to reflect the split property.

 - The Council later informed Mr X that the VOA had failed to update its records due to being unable to inspect the property.
 The Council sent Mr X a business rates demand and issued a summons when it did not receive payment.

-- Mr X complained to the Council, and it informed him that it was legally allowed to pursue for unpaid council tax despite the dispute on the account.
-The Council also told Mr X that after contacting the VOA on his behalf, the VOA had said there were no records of an update request and Mr X would need to complete an online form to register the separate units.
+- Mr X complained to the Council, and it informed him that it was legally allowed to pursue for unpaid business rates despite the dispute on the account.
+The Council also told Mr X that when it contacted the VOA, the VOA said there were no records of an update request and Mr X would need to complete an online form to register the separate units.

 Final decision